YuhangSong/Arena-BuildingToolkit/README.md

 - under the team node, the two agent nodes are collaborative, such as the distance that the box being moved forward;
 - at the agent node, the agent receive independent rewards, such as that encouraging moving forward.

+<img src="./images/example-tree.png" align="middle" width="2000"/>

+The above example game can be found in ```./Assets/ArenaSDK/GameSet/ArenaCrawlerPush/Dense-2T2P```.

 The tree structure can be easily altered by dragging, duplicating, or deleting nodes in the GUI interface.
 The relationship defined by each node can be easily altered by selecting another reward function from the dropdown list at each node.

-<img src="./images/example-tree.png" align="middle" width="2000"/>

-The above example game can be found in ```./Assets/ArenaSDK/GameSet/ArenaCrawlerPush/Dense-2T2P```.
+An example of quick creation of social structures can be found in this [[Video]](https://youtu.be/80siqkLI_vY).

 This is achieved by attaching scripts in the following manner: